 I have always wanted to act.
-It's really all I've ever wanted to do.
+It's really all I've ever wanted to do (Well, and dance - but that's another story).
 In pursuit of that, I have been studying acting and performing since 1973 (gack, can it really be that long?).
 I have gone to college and lived the actor-y life of a 20 something in NYC (cocktail waitress, temp, and lots of macaroni and cheese), traveled, worked with individuals with developmental disabilities, married, renovated my house (talk about drama), raised 2 children, learned to walk more than one dog at a time, perfected my pancakes, braved Disney World, and won an Audie Award.

 In the past few years, I have become a Shakespeare geek.
 I take class with Red Bull and Shakespeare and Company whenever I can.
 Most recently I had the pleasure of working on clowning in Shakespeare with Zach Fine and Andy Grotelueschen from Fiasco Theater.

 In 2010, I was lucky enough to join The Strange Bedfellows, a company of actors who perform Shakespeare in all of his bawdy, violent, funny, and tragic glory.
 The Bedfellows strive to make their audiences forget about that horrible experience they had in high school English class reading Willie.
 Instead of treating Shakespeare as some delicate, acquired taste, the Bedfellows romp, clown, fight with passion, and work to communicate the human-ness in all of Shakespeare's characters.
 Roles with the Bedfellows include:

 - Antipholus of Syracuse in The Comedy of Errors

 - Juno in The Tempest